ModischFabrications/CutSolverFrontend/README.md

 ### Push Production Docker Images

-Docker Hub Images should be updated automatically, but that doesn't work at the moment (see #44).
+Docker Hub Images should be updated automatically, but feel free to build yourself should everything else fail.
 Thankfully, local builds are easy with the modern `buildx` workflow.

 Installation of a multibuilder (once):